kvannotten/kickstapi/README.md

 This gem scrapes Kickstarter to create an API that facilitates the creation of applications querying Kickstarter.

-Note that this library is not created not endorsed by Kickstarter
+Note that this library is not created nor endorsed by Kickstarter

 ## Installation